UPCOMING EVENTS

 human rights situation remains grim, with a persistent pattern of arbitrary

 detention, ill-treatment and harrassment.
-Prison conditions are poor, with
+Prison conditions are

-numerous reports of torture and brutality, giving us all the more reason to
+numerous reports of torture and brutality, giving us all the more reason

-hope that our intensive Month of Action for Ngawang Pekar (in April) will
+hope that our intensive Month of Action for Ngawang Pekar (in April)

 make a difference.